5517.01 – POLICY AGAINST BULLYING AND HARASSMENT

 C. a school-based component to address intervention and assistance as determined appropriate by the intervention team that includes:

-1. counseling and support to address the needs of the victims of bullying or harassment;
+1. counseling and support to address the needs of the victimized of bullying or harassment;

-2. interventions to address the behavior of the students who bully and harass others (e.g., empathy training, anger management);
+2. interventions to address the behavior of the students who use bullying behaviors and harass others (e.g., empathy training, anger management);

 3. intervention which includes assistance and support provided to parents/legal guardians, if deemed necessary or appropriate.